Let us know if there is a fault or issue in your accommodation or your building.

 • cleaning

-Your building manager should get back to you to help resolve your complaint.
+Your building manager will get back to you to help resolve your complaint.

 • room allocation

-This step is known as an early resolution, or Level 1, of the University complaints procedure.
+This step is known as an early resolution, or Stage 1, of the University complaints procedure.

 After your maintenance issue has been resolved, you can request a rent rebate.
 This must be done within 30 days of your issue being resolved.
 Any rebate given will be according to the Rent Rebate Policy [DOC 24KB].